 There are many Broadway show ticket brokers, this comparison of the Broadway ticket brokers that currently resell Broadway tickets to the public aims to highlight the better ones.

-STOREFRONT (BRICKS AND MORTAR) TYPE BROADWAY TICKET BROKER
+STOREFRONT (BRICK AND MORTAR) TYPE BROADWAY TICKET BROKERS

 Stubhub Ticket Office

 Located at 1440 Broadway (at 40th Street) in Times Square, this outlet is one of Stubhub's Last Minute Service Centers.
 It is for customers who have purchased their tickets on Stubhub.com just days or even hours prior to an event and therefore need to pick them up last-minute.
 Stubhub users go here to pick up tickets purchased for events at MSG, Lincoln Center, Radio City Music Hall, Jones Beach, Apollo Theater, and for all Broadway shows.